hnunner/nidm-simulation/README.md

     * _export.agent.details.reduced_: creates a detailed overview of each single agent (e.g., parameter settings, disease states, utilities, network measures) at the end of each simulation run.
 If _export.agent.details_ is activated _export.agent.details.reduced_ is ignored.
     * _export.gexf_: creates individual dynamic _.gexf_ files for each simulation run.
  3. _Data analysis configuration_ to configure and trigger (_analyze.data=true_) data analysis subsequent to data generation.
 Please make sure that the correct location of the _Rscript_ executable is set, if _analyze.data_ is set _true_.
 Analysis results are stored in _path.to.nidm.simulator.project.folder/data/`date-time-of-data-generator-invocation`_.

+## Copyright ##
+Copyright (C) 2017 - 2019  Hendrik Nunner <h.nunner@gmail.com>
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.